fbpx

 Poor management is one of the major causes of low productivity.
 According to studies, almost 80% of workers have encountered poor management, which demotivates them from giving their all to the organization for which they work.

 There are still a lot of managers in organizations who like to micromanage their employees.
-If your business realises low employee productivity at work, it is often a sign to evaluate your management.
+If your business realizes low employee productivity at work, it is often a sign to evaluate your management.
 Today’s businesses need leaders to drive change and move their organizations forward.

 6. Ineffective Organizational Structure